Car Insurance in Dunedin

 Student Vehicle Insurance

 Dunedin's large student population creates unique insurance considerations.
-Students typically drive older vehicles with values of $3,000-$8,000, making the comprehensive versus third party decision particularly relevant.
-For vehicles worth under $4,000, third party, fire & theft coverage often provides optimal value, costing $280-$450 annually versus $600-$1,200 for comprehensive cover.
+Students typically drive older, lower-value vehicles, making the comprehensive versus third party decision particularly relevant.
+For lower-value vehicles, third party, fire and theft coverage often provides good value compared to comprehensive cover.
 Students should also consider whether they'll use vehicles during university breaks, as seasonal coverage adjustments may be possible.

 Classic and Vintage Vehicles